Nervous system

 The clinic is quiet and low-stimulation by default — no unexpected sounds, minimal scent, warm light, predictable layout.
 I will tell you what I am about to do before I do it.
 Sessions can include longer check-ins between hands-on intervals, shorter overall treatment time, or a support person in the room.
 If specific accommodations would help you be present enough to benefit from the work, say so when you book or when you arrive.
 None of this is unusual here.

-If you are someone whose body tends to respond strongly to touch — going very quiet, or bracing — that is information, not a problem.
-We will work with it rather than around it.
+If you are someone whose body tends to respond strongly to touch — going very quiet, or bracing — that is useful information — we will work with it.

 The limits of bodywork

 If that is what I am seeing, I will say so and suggest what else might be useful alongside or instead.
 I work alongside trauma therapists, somatic therapists, and counsellors.
-If you are already in that kind of support, tell me — coordination between practitioners usually improves what each of us can do.
+If you are already in that kind of support, tell me — we'll tune the frequency and intent together.